leclubme/leclubme.github.io/_posts/2018-05-05-digital-marketer.md

 ## Key facts:
 ------
 * Job type: Part-time;
-* Desired experience: 4+ years;
+* Desired experience: 3+ years;
 * Location: Work from anywhere within EET +/- 5;
-* Languages: Russian and/or Latvian.
+* Languages: RU/LV;
 * Application Deadline: 25 June

-## Benefits
+## What's in it for you?
 ------
-* The drive of working in an exciting early-stage startup, that can go big.
+* The drive of developing an exciting early-stage startup, that can go big.
 Your work will make a difference.
 * Remote/Work from home.
 You can combine this with parenting or your good old corporate job;
 * Choose your own schedule;
 * Online training allowance (up to $100/mo);
-* Competitive salary + bonus based on team KPIs;
+* Competitive salary based on your experience + bonus based on team KPIs;
 * No corporate bullshit.

 ### About us 📖